banafshebamdad/bb_utils/docs/segmentation_README.md

 **Dependencies**: `sam3`, `torch` (see installation below)

 Wraps [SAM 3 (Segment Anything with Concepts)](https://github.com/facebookresearch/sam3) from Meta AI.
-SAM 3 is an open-vocabulary, text-prompted foundation model that can detect and segment any object described by a short text phrase — without retraining or fine-tuning.
+SAM 3 is an open-vocabulary, text-prompted foundation model that can detect and segment any object described by a short text phrase, without retraining or fine-tuning.
 It achieves 75–80% of human performance on the SA-Co benchmark (270 K unique concepts).

 Unlike the other backends, SAM 3 does **not** use integer class indices as primary prompts.
 Instead, integer `target_classes` are translated to text prompts via a configurable `class_to_text` dictionary.
 The built-in default covers all 80 COCO categories (e.g. class `0` → `"person"`).